Private, In-Home Tutoring in Lethbridge, Alberta

-SchoolTutoring Academy’s tutoring programs for Lethbridge students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Lethbridge, Alberta students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Students in Lethbridge are taught following the curriculum designed by Alberta Education.
 The curriculum covers programs ranging from Information Technology, Environmental Education, Health Education, Career and Life Management and also provides learning objectives for what students are expected to learn on these paths.
 The curriculum does not prescribe a particular way in which these subjects must be taught, rather it provides a framework by which instruction and assessment can be created.